 Sardinians use a lot of pecorino (sheep milk cheese), honey, and saffron in their cooking, its like a holy trinity, and all contain a myriad of health benefits.
 The sheep cheeses are created from pastoral sheep living off local nutrient-rich Sardinian fauna.

-The most famous Sardinian honey is called “Miele Amaro” (bitter honey) from Corbezzolo, the “strawberry tree”, named for the small red fruits it produces.
-Bees feast on the nectar of these trees, and the trees seem to grow all over the island.
-The honey is said to be anti-asthmatic, used for bronchial infections, and to improve blood circulation.
+The most famous Sardinian honey is called “Miele Amaro” (bitter honey) from Corbezzolo, the “strawberry tree,” named for the small red fruits it produces.
+It has been used since ancient times, as noted in the writings of Virgil, Ovid, Cicero, and others that refer to it.
+Wild bees feast on the nectar of these trees, and the trees seem to grow all over the island.
+The honey is anti-asthmatic, used for bronchial infections, and to improve blood circulation.

 People today use it to alleviate depression, and quell insomnia, lower insulin and fight obesity.
 It has also been used for centuries as an expectorant, to counteract aging, and most of all, as an aphrodisiac, making it one of the most ancient but varied use herbs in existence.